andy-glean/glean-style/active-passive-voice.md

 ## Passive voice
 At times, active voice can come across too harshly.
 In these cases, use passive voice.
 This separates the actor from the action enough to soften a sentence.
 In a passive sentence, action is being taken upon the subject.

-✅ Your payment has been declined
+✅ Your payment has been declined.

-🚫 We declined your payment
+🚫 We declined your payment.